mstyles1/Project-2/README.md

 # Matt Styles

 ## My website is designed to provide users with the ability to search a keyword and browse a page of gif results.
+It utilizes API keys to provide the user with a library of Gifs for browsing and saving purposes.

 ![Index-Base](https://github.com/user-attachments/assets/47b7442b-4335-4e8c-88ce-2b73c57306f9)